YunoHost-Apps/mattermost_ynh/doc/DISCLAIMER.md

 ## Configuration

 * How to configure this app: From an admin panel, a plain file with SSH.
+* How to change from edition version to another (Team<->Enterprise) : Modify the `settings.yml` in the apps directory `/etc/yunohost/apps/mattermost_instance/settings.yml` and replace the version to wich you whant : Team or Enterprise.
+Update your apps and verify the *About* on your mattermost

 ## YunoHost specific features